Matheus28/florrio-i18n-ru_RU/README.md

 ### Petal Rarity
 - `{0}` Will print the rarity (common/unusual/rare/etc)
 - `{0:color}` Will print the rarity color (#7EEF6D, #FFE65D, etc)

+## Functions

+### rand
+- `{!rand:A:B}` will generate a random number between A and B (inclusive).
+Note that the number might be different each time the translation is done, so it's only really meant to be used in places like mob chat lines, so you can pick one of several random options.